-After the first 12 month reporting period second instalment and third instalment of pre-financing in case of projects with infrastructure component or works requiring building permission,-pre-financing may be given without reduction as laid down in Article 7.2 if the part of the expenditure actually incurred which is financed by the Managing Authority (by applying the percentages set out in Project budget annex of the Grant contract/sources of funding/given beneficiary in Article 3.2 of the Contract) stands at 50% of the previous payment as supported by the corresponding interim report and by an expenditure and revenue verification report.
+After the first 12 month reporting period second instalment and third instalment in case of projects with infrastructure component or works requiring building permission, of pre-financing may be given without reduction as laid down in Article 7.2 if the part of the expenditure actually incurred which is financed by the Managing Authority (by applying the percentage set out in Article 3.2 of the Contract) stands at 50% of the previous payment as supported by the corresponding interim report and by an expenditure and revenue verification report.

-Where the consumption of the first pre-financing and of the second instalment of pre-financing in case of projects with infrastructure component or works requiring building permission is less than 50%, the amount of the new pre-financing payment shall be reduced by the unused amounts of the 50% of the previous pre-financing payment.
+Where the consumption of the first pre-financing and of the second instalment in case of projects with infrastructure component or works requiring building permission is less than 50%, the amount of the new pre-financing payment shall be reduced by the unused amounts of the 50% of the previous pre-financing payment.

-After the second 12 month reporting period, next instalment (third instalment or fourth instalment in case of projects with infrastructure component or works requiring building permission) of prefinancing may be given without reduction as laid down in Article 7.2 if the part of the expenditure actually incurred which is financed by the Managing Authority (by applying the percentages set out in Project budget annex of the Grant contract/sources of funding/given beneficiary) stands at 50% of the previous payments as supported by the corresponding interim report and by an expenditure and revenue verification report.
+After the second 12 month reporting period, next instalment (third instalment or fourth instalment in case of projects with infrastructure component or works requiring building permission) of prefinancing may be given without reduction as laid down in Article 7.2 if the part of the expenditure actually incurred which is financed by the Managing Authority (by applying the percentage set out in Article 3.2 of the Contract) stands at 50% of the previous payments as supported by the corresponding interim report and by an expenditure and revenue verification report.